 The power motivator is switched on, not so much by “power over” people and things but by “power for” creating, for example products, services, markets, and influencing decisions.
 This is what career is about – having a job that provides autonomy, allows you to use your strengths and promotes your learning and development.

-Facebook’s annual survey found that people want essentially the same things irrespective of age, level or performance reviews.
-Younger people care slightly more about career, while older people care slightly more about the organisation’s purpose (or cause):
+A Facebook’s annual survey found that people want essentially the same things irrespective of age, level or performance reviews.
+Younger people care slightly more about career, while older people care slightly more about the organisation’s purpose (or cause).
+Our three basic needs – achievement, affiliation & power – translate, at work, to purpose, community & career.

 Have you discovered how these needs are working for you?